lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 - Tackle feature engineering
 - Interpret and evaluate models
 - Can be run as pre or post-processing jobs
+- Can use Batch Transforms jobs for this type of task

 #### Training Jobs
 - Create or reuse ML algorithms running in containers
 - Use hyperparameter training configurations
 - Can create hyperparameter tuning jobs

-#### Batch Transform
+#### Inference Jobs
-- Preprocess datasets
+- Run inference on datasets using Batch Transform Jobs
-- Run inference when you don't need a persistent endpoint
+- Run Batch Tranform jobs to run inference when you don't need a persistent endpoint
-- Associate input records with inferences to assist the interpretation of results.
+- Associate input records with inferences to assist the interpretation of results

 ---